Wild video shows driver drag officer with car during traffic stop

 Driver: I stopped.

-Officer: Bro, you didn't stop I got it on camera.
+Officer: Bro, you didn't stop.
+I got it on camera.

 Officer: How much have you had to smoke tonight?